-0 0 8 0 6 Police Attendance Issues (refer to page 18) Ň Ū • Tardiness / truancy • • • • • excessive absences Bullying EC 48900; EC 48900r; EC 48900q $\square$ • Engaged in act of bullying, including, but not limited to, the creation or transmission of messages in writing/imagery-whether electronically (cyber bullying) or on paper on or off school grounds Engaged in, or attempted to engage in, hazing as defined in law Contraband - Tobacco EC 48900h Possession/use of tobacco or any other products containing tobacco or nicotine • • • Possession or use of nicotine delivery systems (e.g. vape pens) Contraband - Controlled Substances EC 48900c, d, j, and p Possession, use, administering, or under the influence of a controlled substance Possessed, offered, arranged, or negotiated to sell any drug paraphernalia • • • • Offering or selling a controlled substance • Offered, arranged, or negotiated to sell controlled substances, including prescription drugs Contraband - Alcohol and Intoxicants EC 48900c Possession or under the influence of an alcohol beverage or intoxicant • • • • Using, selling, or furnishing alcohol or an intoxicant of any kind Contraband - Weapons EC 48900b, m; 48915c(1)-(2), (5) Possession or selling of a firearm or an imitation firearm Possession or selling a knife or dangerous objects • • • • • Brandishing a knife Possessing or using an explosive (e.g. firecracker) as defined in federal law Contraband - Other Items • Use of over-the-counter or prescription medicine in a manner other than prescribed by physician • • • • • Possession, sale, or distribution of unauthorized goods Disruption/Defiance EC 48900k Disruption of school activities or willfully defying the authority of all school personnel in the performance of their duties: Minor disruption/defiance • • • Major disruption ٠ ٠ • Dress Code EC 48900k (refer to p.
-15-16) Wearing clothing that does not fit within dress code • • • • Wearing clothing that does not fit within dress code causing a disruption to school environment disciplinary record, attendance, and academic history of the student.
-School officials have the right to look at extenuating circumstance when imposing consequence.
+o മ 8 A a olice Attendance Issues (refer to page 18) Ť Ŭ Ŭ Ĭ Ë • Tardiness / truancy • • • • excessive absences Bullying EC 48900; EC 48900r; EC 48900q • Engaged in act of bullying, including, but not limited to, the creation or transmission of messages in writing/imagery-whether electronically (cyber bullying) or on paper on or off school grounds • • • • • Engaged in, or attempted to engage in, hazing as defined in law Contraband - Tobacco EC 48900h Possession/use of tobacco or any other products containing tobacco or nicotine • • • Possession or use of nicotine delivery systems (e.g. vape pens) Contraband - Controlled Substances EC 48900c, d, j, and p Possession, use, administering, or under the influence of a controlled substance Possessed, offered, arranged, or negotiated to sell any drug paraphernalia • • • • Offering or selling a controlled substance Offered, arranged, or negotiated to sell controlled substances, including prescription drugs Contraband - Alcohol and Intoxicants EC 48900c Possession or under the influence of an alcohol beverage or intoxicant • • • • Using, selling, or furnishing alcohol or an intoxicant of any kind Contraband - Weapons EC 48900b, m; 48915c(1)-(2), (5) • Possession or selling of a firearm or an imitation firearm • Possession or selling a knife or dangerous objects • • • • Brandishing a knife • Possessing or using an explosive (e.g. firecracker) as defined in federal law Contraband - Other Items • Use of over-the-counter or prescription medicine in a manner other than prescribed by physician • • • • • Possession, sale, or distribution of unauthorized goods Disruption/Defiance EC 48900k Disruption of school activities or willfully defying the authority of all school personnel in the performance of their duties: Minor disruption/defiance • • • • Major disruption T • • • Dress Code EC 48900k (refer to p.
+15-16) T Г Wearing clothing that does not fit within dress code • • • Wearing clothing that does not fit within dress code causing a disruption to school environment